yamcs/yamcs-studio/docs/authoring/rules.rst

 Rules
 =====

-Making OPI displays is flexible using the `<palette>`_  and the `<properties>`_, but the resulting displays are still fairly static.
+Making OPI displays is flexible using the :doc:`palette`  and the :doc:`properties`, but the resulting displays are still fairly static.
 But what if we want to make the position of a widget dynamic based on a PV?
 Or if we want to dynamically change widget colors?

 Every widget has a **Rules** property.
 Rules are a user-friendly way for adding dynamic behaviour to widgets.
 They are most often used for changing the widget's properties at runtime.